 Hennessy says he will be forever grateful for his father’s foresight, sending him to a child-specific, group counselling course shortly after his mother’s death, equipping him with many of the tools to deal with his grief.

-Now he is getting ready to undertake an epic challenge to raise money for suicide charities and raise awareness around the issue of suicide.
+Today he will undertake an epic challenge to raise money for suicide charities and raise awareness around the issue of suicide.

 "I was very fortunate and I am thankful every day that my father had the foresight to bring me to a Rainbows Ireland group the following September, which is essentially as 12-week child counselling course that I underwent," said the 28-year-old, speaking to RTÉ Sport.